-Seguin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Because occupations involving physical labor dominate the local economy, Seguin is generally considered to be a blue-collar town.
+36.03% of the Seguin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seguin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Seguin who work in office and administrative support (12.11%), sales jobs (9.74%), and personal care services (7.44%).
+There are especially a lot of people living in Seguin who work in office and administrative support (11.09%), sales jobs (10.97%), and management occupations (6.32%).

-The per capita income in Seguin in 2010 was $19,853, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $79,412 for a family of four.
+The per capita income in Seguin in 2018 was $23,601, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $94,404 for a family of four.
 However, Seguin contains both very wealthy and poor people as well.

-Seguin is a very ethnically-diverse city.
+Seguin is an extremely ethnically-diverse city.
 The people who call Seguin home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Seguin, accounting for 52.47% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Seguin residents report their race to be White, followed by Black or African-American.
-Seguin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 51.55% of the city’s residents.
-Important ancestries of people in Seguin include Irish, English, Scottish, and French .
+Important ancestries of people in Seguin include German, English, Irish, French, and Italian.

 The most common language spoken in Seguin is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.